Canada Emergency Business Account

 For qualifying small business customers, the CEBA program provides access to a $60,000 loan:

-If the balance is not paid by December 31, 2022, the remaining balance will be converted to a 3-year term loan at 5% annual interest, paid monthly, effective January 1, 2023.
+• If the balance is not paid by December 31, 2022, the remaining balance will be charged 5% annual interest, paid monthly, effective January 1, 2023.

 Note: You will be notified by email once your CEBA application is verified and approved by the Government of Canada.
 The process is expected to take up to 15 business days.
 Once approved, your new CEBA loan will be set up and then appear on your Scotia OnLine profile as a “ScotiaLine for Business VISA”.
 Within 3 business days $60,000 will be deposited automatically into the operating account you designate in the application.

-For more details on the CEBA program, click here.
+For more details on the CEBA program, including eligibility requirements, click here

 Additional relief measures for small business customers